<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Pension Payment Options

-Thinking about what to do with your pension is an important part of planning for your retirement at COP.
-Should you take the Lump Sum or Annuity?
+Deciding how to take your pension is an important part of planning for your retirement from ConocoPhillips.
+Should you take the lump sum or annuity?
 When should you take it?
 What is best for you and your family?
 To find out more information read our "Lump Sum vs. Annuity" e-book.

-You can also contact a COP dedicated adivsor at The Retirement Group at (800)-900-5867.
-We will get you in front of a COP focused advisor to help you start the retirement process and tell you about your payment.
+You can also contact a ConocoPhillips dedicated adivsor at The Retirement Group at (800)-900-5867.
+We will get you in front of an experienced advisor to help you start the retirement process and discuss your payment options.

 Note: We recommend you read the COP Summary Plan Description.
 The Retirement Group is not affiliated with ConocoPhillips.